 The Chattanooga Heart Institute is providing written notice of this incident to relevant state regulators, as necessary, and to the three major credit reporting agencies, Equifax, Experian, and TransUnion.
-The Chattanooga Heart Institute is also notifying the U.S. Department of Health and Human Services pursuant to the Health Insurance Portability and Accountability Act (HIPAA).
+The Chattanooga Heart Institute also notified the U.S. Department of Health and Human Services pursuant to the Health Insurance Portability and Accountability Act (HIPAA).